marcmascarell/katina/README.md

 ## License

-Credit to [Petr Trofimov](https://github.com/ptrofimov) for his package [ptrofimov/matchmaker](https://github.com/ptrofimov/matchmaker)
+Credit to [Petr Trofimov](https://github.com/ptrofimov) for his package [ptrofimov/matchmaker](https://github.com/ptrofimov/matchmaker) which this package is heavily based on.

 MIT